- 1. Be Prepared

-If you usually get extra help at school, it may be that you'll need support to be able to do your best in exams.
+If you usually get extra help at school, it may be that you'll need a little more support to be able to do your best in exams, so make sure to ask for it.
 Whatever support you need, it's up to your school to make sure you get it.

 - 8. Talk To Someone